Success Stories Read about people who have overcome their misophonia. This could be you!

 A New Treatment

 Tom Dozier has developed a new treatment that is effective for many people.
 Many say there is no effective treatment for misophonia.
-That used to be the case, but is no longer true.
-There is an effective treatment.
+We hope to change that.
+We know that the NRT treatment is effective for some.

 Misophonia is an involuntary reaction to trigger sounds.
 It is actually an acquired reflex that is controlled by your brain stem (the Autonomic Nervous System).
 A misophonia trigger creates a strong emotional reaction (often anger or rage).